digitalghost-dev/poke-cli/README.md

 │                                                               │
 │ COMMANDS:                                                     │
-│    ability         Get details about an ability               │ │    item            Get details about an item                  │ │    move            Get details about a move                   │ │    natures         Get details about all natures              │
+│    ability         Get details about an ability               │ │    berry           Get details about a berry                  │ │    item            Get details about an item                  │ │    move            Get details about a move                   │ │    natures         Get details about all natures              │